disaalda/fastest-uber-pickups/README.md

 # Assigning Fastest Uber Pick-Ups with Linear Programming

-A class project to formulate a real-life problem as an optimization problem.
+A class project (Spring 2019) to formulate a real-life problem as an optimization problem.
+This project uses randomly generated fake data.

 I represented Uber's system of drivers and riders as 'workers' and 'jobs' in The Assignment Problem, a particular instance of Maximum Flow Minimal Cut problem.
 I also represented the sytem as complete bipartite graph for illustration.
 I included the Python notebook submitted for grading.